What is Collagen Protein and Why is it so Important?

 Like spa-infused water, our coconut and wild-berry hibiscus flavour profiles are a gentle balance of subtle and sweet with essences of organic extracts to make it one of your most eagerly-awaited daily beauty rituals.

-Consider our AURA Collagen a delicious and simple way to increase your skin's hydration and buoyancy, provide a healthy dose of essential amino acids, promote bone healing and relieve joint pain, all while supporting healthy hair and nails.
+Consider our AURA Collagen a delicious and simple way to increase your skin's hydration and buoyancy, provide a healthy dose of essential amino acids, support joints, all while supporting healthy hair and nails.

 But we don’t stop there – with added vitamin C and its natural ability to boost nutrient absorption, AURA Collagen can be especially powerful when paired with AURA’s Beauty Powders, like Radiance or Resilience – just check out our bundles.